 Who is Affected by Inheritance Tax?

-In summary, Inheritance Tax is an important aspect of estate planning in the UK.
-By understanding its definition, purpose, and who it affects, individuals can better navigate the complexities of the tax system and make informed decisions about their assets.
+In summary, Inheritance Tax is an increasingly important aspect of estate planning in the UK.
+By understanding its definition, purpose, and who it affects, you can better navigate the system and take proactive steps to protect your family’s inheritance.

 Overview of the Tax Rates